Guide

 How it works:

-- Assets: Everything your business owns (cash, inventory, equipment, property, intellectual property)
+• Assets: everything your business owns, including cash, inventory, equipment, property, and intellectual property

-- Example: $10 million in assets minus $5 million in debts = $5 million book value
+• Example: $10 million in assets minus $5 million in debts equals $5 million book value

-Assets include things like land, buildings, inventory, vehicles, equipment, cash, and accounts receivable.
-For tax purposes, rules often permit an immediate deduction for certain depreciating assets costing $300 or less.
-Intellectual property such as copyrights, trademarks and patents are also assets.
+Assets include land, buildings, inventory, vehicles, equipment, cash, accounts receivable, and intellectual property such as copyrights, trademarks, and patents.
+For tax purposes, rules often let you immediately deduct certain depreciating assets costing $300 or less.

-Liabilities include debts like loans, taxes owed, or accounts payable (unpaid bills).
+Liabilities include debts such as loans, taxes owed, and accounts payable (unpaid bills).

 2. Liquidation value